 FOOD AND LUNCH

 Parents wishing to bring food or treats in for a student’s birthday celebration or other event should contact the classroom teacher for any allergies or medical conditions and follow the guidelines set by the teacher.
 No food with nuts is allowed in the building as we are a NUT FREE school.

 Students need to bring a packed lunch daily.
 Good nutrition contributes greatly to the learning process.
 We encourage parents to send balanced lunches and snacks for their children.
-Pop is not allowed.

 HEALTH AND MEDICAL

-Children entering Covenant for the first time, regardless of the grade level, must have a medical examination prior to the opening of school.
+Children entering CCS for the first time, regardless of the grade level, must have a medical examination prior to the opening of school.
 Immunization records according to state requirements must be on file before a child attends school.